18-Day Mexico Day Of the Dead

 Day 1: Mexico City

+Welcome to Mexico!
+Land of tequila, tacos and totopos.
 There’ll be a warm welcome by one of our team on your arrival to the airport, and a private transfer waiting to take you directly to the hotel.
 It’s not unusual for parades to appear in the streets this weekend, as a precursor for Day of the Dead, so be sure to keep an eye out!

 There is no time to waste, so tonight the group will meet up and dive straight into the Mexican experience with dinner out at a local restaurant.

-Accommodation: Zocalo Central Hotel or similar
+Accommodation: Zocalo Central Hotel (or similar), Mexico City

 Included: Dinner